kcarden/CryptoPY/README.md

 - **Community-driven Development:** As an open-source project, CryptoPY thrives on collaboration and community-driven development.
 We welcome contributors from all backgrounds and experiences to help shape the future of crypto trading.

+Windows (using **Git Bash**):
+1. Install **Git for Windows** (if you haven't already): https://git-scm.com/downloads
+2. Open **Git Bash** and navigate to the CryptoPY directory using the cd command.
+3. Run the **install.sh** script:

+`bash install.sh`

+### Step 3: Explore CryptoPY
+After successful installation, you're all set to explore CryptoPY!
+Refer to the Developer's Guide for writing custom plugins and contributing to the project.

+## Key Features
+**Plugin-based Architecture:** CryptoPY's core strength lies in its plugin-based architecture.
+Traders can develop and integrate their own custom plugins to connect with various exchanges, implement trading strategies, interact with APIs, or even leverage external services like ChatGPT to enhance decision-making processes.

+**Extensibility and Flexibility:** With an ever-growing library of plugins, CryptoPY allows traders to tailor their trading experience to suit their specific needs and strategies.
+The possibilities are endless, and the only limit is your imagination.

+**User-friendly Interface:** Despite its powerful capabilities, Crypto

-- **Secure and Transparent:** Security is a top priority for us.
+**Secure and Transparent:** Security is a top priority for us.
 CryptoPY's codebase is open for review, ensuring transparency and building trust within the community.

 ## Our Vision